 What’s this Calvin’s Challenge thing all about?

 It’s a simple concept.
-Everybody starts at once, then 12 (or 6) hours later, the riders with the most miles in each class win a medal.
+Everybody starts riding and then 24, 12 or 6 hours later, the riders with the most miles in each class win a medal.

 How will you know how many miles I ride?